 - Black laminate is priced lower and may not need to be cleaned as frequently as steel.
 Scratches on black laminate are not as noticeable as they are on stainless steel, but it's not quite as resistant to damage.

-Three specialty options are available to make the model you buy a perfect fit for your bar.
+Three specialty options are available to make the draft beer system you buy a perfect fit for your bar.
 A built-in mug chiller keeps glasses or mugs frosty cold for your customers.
-Commonly referred to as a club-top, they also keep wares easily accessible on top of the unit for bartenders.
+Commonly referred to as a club-top, this type of commercial kegerator also keeps frequently used tools like knives and cutting boards easily accessible on top of the unit for bartenders.
 A bottle cooler keeps bottles or cans cool in a refrigerated compartment.
 If you are thinking about buying one for outdoor use, make sure it is outdoor approved; models approved for outdoors are resistant to weathering and will hold safe temperatures in warm weather.

 Upkeep and Maintenance